garthmortensen/401k_fractional/README.md

-`# 401k_fractional coding challenge
+# 401k_fractional coding challenge

 ## Intro

 Replicate the Quasi-Maximum Likelihood Estimation (QMLE) models from *Papke and Wooldridge (1996)*, Section 4, equations (22) and (23), using `k401.dta`.
 This involves reproducing the results in Table III and analyzing the relationship between the participation rate and other 401k variables.

-TODO: I interpret Table III columns 3, 4 as not tied to equations 22, 23 since they contain MRATE^2.
+Note: I interpret Table III columns 3, 4 as not tied to equations 22, 23 since they contain MRATE^2.

 ## Overview